whitesharx/tosx/README.md

 # License

-Httx is available under the [MIT](https://en.wikipedia.org/wiki/MIT_License) license.
+ToSx is available under the [MIT](https://en.wikipedia.org/wiki/MIT_License) license.

 <p align="center">
   Made with 🖤 at <a aria-label="WhiteSharx" href="https://whitesharx.com">WhiteSharx</a>